Paul Piurowski

-Paul Piurowski (born March 16, 1959) is a former American football linebacker in the United States Football League for the Tampa Bay Bandits.
+Paul Piurowski (born March 16, 1959) is an American former professional football linebacker in the United States Football League (USFL) for the Tampa Bay Bandits.
 He played college football at Florida State University.

-Early years
+Early life

 Piurowski attended Sarasota High School, where he practiced football and baseball.
 He was a starter at quarterback and strong safety.
 He received All-state honors as a senior.

 Piurowski accepted a football scholarship from Florida State University to play as a strong safety.
 As a freshman, he was moved to linebacker and was a reserve player.

 As a sophomore, he was named a starter at outside linebacker.
 Although he only played in 6 games because of a knee injury, he tallied 84 tackles (fourth on the team) and 2 forced fumbles.

-As a junior, he registered 123 tackles (second on the team), 6 sacks, 2 forced fumbles and 2 interceptions (one returned for a touchdown), contributing to the team finishing with a perfect regular-season record (11-0).
+As a junior, he registered 123 tackles (second on the team), 6 sacks, 2 forced fumbles and 2 interceptions (one returned for a touchdown), contributing to the team finishing with a perfect regular-season record (11–0).

 As a senior, he posted 122 tackles (second on the team), 2 sacks and 3 forced fumbles.
-He also had what is considered one of the greatest plays in school history in the 18-14 win against the number 3 ranked University of Nebraska.
-The number 16 ranked Seminoles battled back from a 14-3 deficit and scored 15 unanswered points.
+He also had what is considered one of the greatest plays in school history in the 18–14 win against No. 3 Nebraska.
+The number 16 ranked Seminoles battled back from a 14–3 deficit and scored 15 unanswered points.
 With 13 seconds left in the game, the Huskers drove to the Seminole's three-yard line and Piurowski (who had 18 tackles) sacked and forced a fumble from quarterback Jeff Quinn which was recovered by defensive tackle Gary Futch to secure the win.
 He had his appendix removed the week after the game, which forced him to miss 3 games.

 He finished his college career with 340 tackles, 7 tackles for loss, 8 sacks, 2 interceptions and 8 forced fumbles.
-The school had a combined 39-8 record during his 4 seasons.
+The school had a combined 39–8 record during his 4 seasons.

-In 1989, he was inducted into the Florida State Atletics Hall of Fame.
+In 1989, he was inducted into the Florida State Athletics Hall of Fame.

 Professional career

 Dallas Cowboys

-Piurowski was selected by the Dallas Cowboys in the eighth round (218th overall) of the 1981 NFL Draft.
+Piurowski was selected by the Dallas Cowboys in the eighth round (218th overall) of the 1981 NFL draft.
 He was released on August 3.